MP Estate Planning UK

 Eligibility Criteria for Transferability

-To be eligible for the transferable nil rate band, certain conditions must be met.
-These include:
+To be eligible for the transferable nil rate band, several conditions must be met:

-• The couple must be married or in a civil partnership at the time of the first death.
+• The couple must have been married or in a civil partnership at the time of the first death.
+Cohabiting partners (regardless of how long they’ve lived together) do not qualify.

-• A claim must be made by the executors or personal representatives of the surviving spouse or civil partner.
+• A formal claim must be made by the executors or personal representatives of the surviving spouse or civil partner’s estate, using Form IHT402.

 It’s essential to understand these criteria to determine whether you can benefit from the transferable nil rate band.
 For more detailed information on the nil rate band, you can visit our page on Inheritance Tax Nil Rate Band.